vishalpatil1337/Firewall-Review/README.md

 # Firewall-Review
 This Tool can be helpful during FIrewall Review Testing for checking CDE and OOS subnets from Source and Destination

-Step 1 : Extract all Tables from Nipper
+Step 1 : Extract all Tables from Nipper \r\n
 Step 2 : Use STAGE 3 Script to make tables unique
 Step 3 : Copy Firewall ruleset in Excel and pest the step 2 result there, also copy services and IP address from Nipper Report.
 Step 4 : Use the STAGE 2 script.
 Large lines cannot be copied and pasted, so they need to be handled manually.